+The EU has specific regulations on batteries and the disposal of batteries to minimize the negative environmental effects of batteries and hazardous waste.
 The EU Battery Directive (2006/66/EC) (the "EU Battery Directive") is intended to cover all types of batteries regardless of their shape, volume, weight, material composition or use.
 It is aimed at reducing mercury, cadmium, lead and other metals in the environment by minimizing the use of these substances in batteries and by treating and re-using old batteries.
 This directive applies to all types of batteries except those used to protect European Member States' security, for military purposes, or sent into space.
 To achieve these objectives, the EU Battery Directive prohibits the marketing of some batteries containing hazardous substances.
-It establishes processes aimed at high levels of collection and recycling of batteries with quantified collection and recycling targets.
-The directive sets out minimum rules for producer responsibility and provisions with regard to labeling of batteries and their removability from equipment.
+It establishes processes aimed at high levels of collection and recycling of batteries and their removability from equipment.
 Product markings are required for batteries and accumulators to provide information on capacity and to facilitate reuse and safe disposal.
 We currently ship our ECVs pursuant to the requirements of the directive.
 Our current estimated costs associated with our compliance with this directive based on our current market share are not significant.
 However, we continue to evaluate the impact of this directive as European Union member states implement guidance, and actual costs could differ from our current estimates.